 Prior to June 1, 2018, we operated as a Kentucky limited liability company under the name IMAC Holdings, LLC.
-Effective June 1, 2018, we converted into a Delaware corporation pursuant to a statutory merger and changed our name to IMAC Holdings, Inc. In order to consummate the Corporate Conversion, a certificate of merger was filed with the Secretary of State of the State of Delaware and with the Secretary of State of the State of Kentucky.
+Effective June 1, 2018, we converted into a Delaware corporation pursuant to a statutory merger and changed our name to IMAC Holdings, Inc. In order to consummate the Corporate Conversion, a certificate of merger was filed with the Secretary of State of the State of the State of the State of Delaware and with the Secretary of State of the State of Kentucky.
 Holders of membership interests in IMAC Holdings, LLC received, on a proportional basis, shares of common stock of IMAC Holdings, Inc.